Ekkehard-Schulze/precision-temperature-logger/README.md

 5. For other research requirements we provide an alternative firmware, which in addition to TMP117 also supports these sensors:

-    * OneWire temperature, this allows for a larger number of sensors on a many meter long two-conductor cable bus
+    * OneWire temperature, this allows for a larger number of sensors on a many meters long two-conductor cable bus
       * DS18B20
       * DS18S20
       * DS1822